bmcniff/bmcniff.github.io/_posts/2023-09-13-parla-calc.md

 categories: jekyll
 ---

+*Exploring the probability of an unconventional menu item.*

 There is a bar in my neighborhood with an interesting premise.
 One of the pages on their menu states the following:

 <img src="https://images.squarespace-cdn.com/content/v1/623506f9b920e800d3ca41c2/85dcaaea-ecd0-4bcd-a38c-2ea70a61e290/DM.png?format=2500w" width="300"/>